marchof/java-almanac/site/content/jdk/8/_index.md

 Java 8 finally added *lambda* syntax and *method references* as a modern language constructs.
 The main application within the JDK API is the new `java.util.streams` package.
-A initial set of common functional interfaces is shipped in the new package `java.util.function`.
+An initial set of common functional interfaces is shipped in the new package `java.util.function`.

 The extremely useful [Joda-Time](https://www.joda.org/joda-time/) library has been